 In the Analytics section you'll find a tab called 'Bots' where are the bots that visited your website or webpage are listed.

-Over there you can find all your favorite bots passing by your website.
+Over there you can find all your favourite bots passing by your website.

 You can click on every bot to see specific details.
 For example if you click on Googlebot you can see how often the desktop bot of Google comes by your website, how often the desktop spider comes by and also other bots that Google uses for site verification, image spidering and advertisements.